 Hou de Sousa, Prismatic

-Prismatic is a kaleidoscopic experience of light, color, and space that frames a myriad of perspectives.
-The piece is unique on all sides, encouraging the public to explore the exterior, as well as meander through its translucent “streets”.
-Iridescent cords weave between a light-weight steel lattice.
-Gaps between the cords provide transparency, while also producing a dynamic visual effect known as a moiré.
-As visitors turn their gaze or walk about the space, patterns in the background and foreground continuously converge and de-laminate, resulting in the perception that static surfaces are somehow in motion.
+Prismatic is a kaleidoscopic experience of light, color, and space framed by a myriad of perspectives.
+Unique on all sides, the piece encourages the public to explore its exterior, as well as meander through its translucent corridors.
+Iridescent rope weaves between a lattice of rebar, while the gaps between these cords provides transparency and results in a dynamic visual effect known as a moiré.
+As visitors turn their gaze or walk about the space, patterns in the background and foreground continuously converge and delaminate, warping visual perception and causing static surfaces to appear in flux.

-Originally from Shanghai, Nancy grew up in Quito, Ecuador and went on to receive her B. Arch from Cornell and her M. Arch from Harvard.
-Nancy has designed commercial and residential projects in both New York and Quito, including several Michelin star awarded restaurants.
-Prior to founding Hou de Sousa, Nancy worked at Kohn Pedersen Fox and Slade Architecture.
-Nancy is the Creative Director of HAAUS (Harvard Alumni Architectural and Urban Society) and a professor at Parsons School of Design.
+Originally from Shanghai, Nancy Hou grew up in Quito, Ecuador and went on to receive a Bachelor of Architecture from Cornell and a Master of Architecture from the Harvard GSD.
+In addition to her practice at Hou de Sousa, Nancy also serves as a Board Member of HAAUS (Harvard Alumni Architectural and Urban Society) and teaches at Parsons School of Design.